jgarci03/PR-Template/Plantilla.md

 ## Changes Made 🎉

 - [x] feat: added new feature to improve user experience
-- [ ] fix: corrected a bug with login functionality
+- [ ] fix: corrected a bug with functionality
 - [ ] refactor: improved code readability and organization
 - [ ] docs: updated README with new instructions
 - [ ] chore: updated dependencies and configuration files